 Exactly at this time, I like to review my year, to see what I accomplished and what I didn’t.
 Failure to achieve something is not always a bad thing unless I didn’t try it at all.

 It is also the time I make a vision board with all the good intentions I want to carry to the new year and with the things I want to focus on and achieve in my life.

 A vision board is a tool to manifest your life’s desire because visualization is a very powerful mind exercise to utilize the “Law of Attraction”.

-Law of attraction is based on the assumption that when you desire something you send a powerful frequency to the universe and it acts as a magnet to attract events, circumstances and opportunities to live out those attitudes and beliefs.
+The Law of attraction is based on the assumption that when you desire something you send a powerful frequency to the universe and it acts as a magnet to attract events, circumstances, and opportunities to live out those attitudes and beliefs.

 You might not believe in the Law of Attraction and may be wondering whether vision boards do work.
 And they do!

 When you visualize yourself living a dream, your brain prepares you for that reality.
 The mind is the reality – so think what you want to be to ignite the law of attraction.